DavidOwoniyi/AI-Accessibility-Enhancements-for-the-Disabled/README.md

 ## **Reporting Bugs and Contributing**

 - **Reporting Bugs**:
-  - If you encounter any issues, please report them via the [Issues](https://github.com/DavidOwoniyi/Accessibility-Enhancements-for-the-Disabled/issues) page on GitHub.
+  - If you encounter any issues, please report them via the [Issues](https://github.com/DavidOwoniyi/AI-Accessibility-Enhancements-for-the-Disabled/issues) page on GitHub.
   - Provide a detailed description of the issue and steps to reproduce it.

 - **Contributing**:
   - Contributions are highly welcome!
-Fork the repository, make your changes, and submit a pull request.
+Fork this repository, make your changes, and submit a pull request.
   - Ensure your code adheres to the good coding standards and includes appropriate documentation.

 ## **Contact**